DaniLacarbi/JTetris/README.md

 - ESCAPE or SPACE: pause the game, show controls (in Italian)
 - C: switch between light and dark theme
 - M: disable all music effects

-Once the game is over, you have to close and rerun the program
+Once the game is over, you have to close and rerun the program to play again.

 ## Possible future updates
 Despite this being a not-that-serious project, I might consider updating the code to add/change the following: